WordPress Meta_Query: Everything You Need to Know

 Each clause inside meta_query accepts four parameters: key (the custom field name), value (what to match), compare (the operator), and type (how to cast the value).
 Only key is required.

-Simple meta_key and meta_value Query
+Simple meta_key and meta_value query

 For basic queries with a single custom field, you don’t need the full meta_query array.
 WP_Query accepts meta_key, meta_value, and meta_compare as top-level parameters: